PS2Sanctuary/Sanctuary.SoeProtocol/README.md

 I have documented the SOE protocol to the extent that I understand it.
 This can be found under the `docs` folder, starting [here](./docs/README.md).

+## Implementation

+A simple C# implementation of the SOE protocol, including samples and tests, can be found under the `src` folder.

 ## Other References